Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels: Experimental Setting

-\textbf{U-ViT.} U-ViT is based on the latent diffusion~\cite{rombach2022high} for ImageNet 256 $\times$ 256 generation.
-It trains a transformer-based conditional generative model with a batch size of 1024, a training iteration of 300k, and a learning rate of 2e-4.
+\textbf{U-ViT.} U-ViT is based on the latent diffusion~\citep{rombach2022high}.
+Specifically, we adopt two best configurations of U-ViT: U-ViT-Large and U-ViT-Huge.
+U-ViT-Large trains a transformer-based conditional generative model with a batch size of 1024, a training iteration of 300k, and a learning rate of 2e-4.
+U-ViT-Huge uses the same learning rate and batch size as U-ViT-Large but is trained for 500k iterations.

+\textbf{EDM.} We use EDM for conditional generation on CIFAR-10 dataset.
+EDM trains a conditional diffusion model with a batch size of 512, a training duration of 200 Mimg, and a learning rate 1e-3.

+\textbf{Semi-ViT.} We consider the best configuration of Semi-ViT with 1\% labels, i.e., ViT-Huge.
+In the first stage, Semi-ViT uses the pre-training model of MAE.
+In the second stage, Semi-ViT trains a transformer-based classifier with a batch size of 128, a training epoch of 50, and a learning rate of 0.01.
+In the third stage, Semi-ViT trains a transformer-based classifier with a batch size of 64, a training epoch of 50, and a learning rate of 5e-3.

+\textbf{FreeMatch.} FreeMatch trains a WRN-28-2 model with a batch size of 64, a training iteration of $2^{20}$, and a learning rate 0.03.